Test free of charge

 The Supply Chain Act was created to ensure that companies comply with human rights and environmental obligations in their supply chains.
 It aims to prevent human rights violations and environmental damage in global supply chains.

-What is the supply chain act?
+What is the Supply Chain Act?

 Why does the Supply Chain Act exist?
 And why is it important?